 Intercity bus service through the MPA is operated by Jefferson Lines.
-Passengers of Jefferson Lines can access the service from the MATBUS Ground Transportation Center (GTC),1201 University Drive in Fargo, as well as the stop at 615 14th Street S in Moorhead.
+Passengers of Jefferson Lines can access the service from the station at 1211 41st Street N in Fargo, as well as the station at 615 14th Street S in Moorhead.
 These stops provide access to four (4) Jefferson Line routes: